matteodegobbi/vault/Reinforcement Learning/Markov Decision Processes.md

 To decide what the optimal policy should be we define an order over policies:
 $$\pi\ge\pi' \text{ if } v_\pi(s)\ge v_{\pi'}(s) \ \forall s$$
+(specifically a partial order since if we take 2 policies it could happen than one is better than the other only in specific cases, still we can define the optimal policy as one that is better in all states)

 We have a theorem about the existence of optimal policies:
 ![[Pasted image 20251016091831.png]]